 From the financial year ending 2016/17, the ATO has made changes to the reporting requirements for company’s and employees who receive fringe benefits.

 - Types of organisations that are FBT exempt, that is, exempt from paying FBT, include public benevolent institutions, health promotion charities, public and not-for-profit hospitals and public ambulance services.

-If an employer provides multiple fringe benefit amounts to the same payee in the same fringe benefit period and at least on amount complies with section 57A of the Fringe Benefits Tax Assessment Act 1986 and at least one other amount does not comply, then two separate payment summaries are required.
+If an employer provides multiple fringe benefit amounts to the same payee in the same fringe benefit period and at least one amount complies with section 57A of the Fringe Benefits Tax Assessment Act 1986 and at least one other amount does not comply, then two separate payment summaries are required.

-Note: If there is no reportable fringe benefits amount entered under Payments | ATO Summaries – Fringe Benefits and regardless of the FBT Exempt indicator, then the No and Yes boxes for the Is the employer exempt from FBTunder section 57A of the FBYAA 1986? on the ATO Payment Summary and the Y or N indicator on the electronic (empdupe) file will be left blank.
+If there is no reportable fringe benefits amount entered in Employee File under Payments > ATO Summaries – Fringe Benefits and regardless of the FBT Exempt indicator, then the No and Yes boxes for the Is the employer exempt from FBT under section 57A of the FBYAA 1986? on the ATO Payment Summary will be left blank.